Equivariant ZFA and the foundations of nominal techniques: Introduction

 These axiomatisations lead to Stone Dualities between: algebras for first-order logic and the $\lambda$-calculus; and topological spaces with points naturally constructed in EZFA~\cite{gabbay:stodfo,gabbay:repdul}.

 Furthermore the general theory of nominal algebra models has a rich structure.
 This includes familiar constructs, such as a nice generalisation of the HSP theorem \cite{gabbay:nomahs}, as well as constructions for which mathematics based on ZF has no correspondent~\cite{gabbay:metvil,gabbay:finisn}. \item The original motivation for nominal techniques was \emph{nominal abstract syntax}, essentially a generalisation of tree-structured data to include name-binding~\cite{gabbay:newaas-jv,gabbay:fountl,pitts:nomsns}.
 Extensive implementations exist, most notably perhaps Nominal Isabelle~\cite{urban:nomrti}.
-These implementations are designed to allow us to specify and reason about all the applications listed here, and more---starting of course with the syntax and operational semantics of logic and programming. \item Nominal rewriting \cite{gabbay:nomr-jv} is a theory of rewriting (directed equality) that lets us reason on theories with binding and has good properties, such as most general unifiers.
+These implementations are designed to allow us to specify and reason about all the applications listed here, and more --- starting of course with the syntax and operational semantics of logic and programming. \item Nominal rewriting \cite{gabbay:nomr-jv} is a theory of rewriting (directed equality) that lets us reason on theories with binding and has good properties, such as most general unifiers.

 The theory of syntax and meta-syntax in EZFA is itself rich; aside from nominal abstract syntax we have nominal terms and their unification \cite{gabbay:nomu-jv}, nominal rewriting as mentioned above, connections to the simply-typed $\lambda$-calculus and higher-order logic \cite{levy:nomufh-jv,gabbay:pnlthf}, and an equation between infinite streams and meta-languages~\cite{gabbay:metvil}. \item The equivariance properties described in Figure~\ref{fig.equivar} and Theorem~\ref{thrm.equivar} are generalisations of $\alpha$-equivalence.
 Conversely, the variable-renaming that unobtrusively converts $\forall x.(x{=}x)$ into $\forall y.(y{=}y)$ is a special case of the general set-theoretic principles discussed in this paper.

-So the equivariance principle of this paper is already known to the reader, much as ring theory is already known to anybody who has added and multiplied numbers. \item An EZFA model using (and considerably developing on) the tools in this paper was used to prove the consistency of Quine's NF \cite{gabbay:conqnf}, solving a longstanding open consistency problem in set theory. \item More references are e.g. in the bibliography of \cite{pitts:nomsns}. \end{enumerate}
+Thus the equivariance principle of this paper is already known to the reader, in the same sense that ring theory is already known to anybody who has added and multiplied numbers. \item More references are e.g. in the bibliography of \cite{pitts:nomsns}. \end{enumerate}